 This work builds upon GGHEAD, whose UV-based 3D Gaussian generation framework served as the foundation for our approach.
 We are grateful for their excellent codebase and insights.

-We also acknowledge EG3D for its pioneering work in 3D-aware generative models, and Next3D, which inspired key aspects of our methodology.
-We thank the authors of concurrent work GAIA for providing visual results for comparison.
+We acknowledge EG3D for its pioneering work in 3D-aware generative models, and Next3D, which inspired our dual-discrimination design.
+We also thank the authors of GAIA — a recent work that independently explores expression-conditioned 3DGS generation — for sharing visual results and enabling direct comparison.

 We are also grateful to the developers of gsplat for their efficient and easy-to-use Gaussian splatting library, which we use for rasterization.